hunter101/docs/source/index.html.md

 The JWT is valid for a period of 15 minutes from the time of issue which should be sufficient to undertake any operations using the API while minimising security risks.

+Note: the username and password belong to the store owner.
+There is currently a limitation of one user account per store.

 ```json
 {